What this notice is about

 Where can I find more information on preventing identity theft?

-- Social Security Administration (SSA) website dealing with identity theft.
+- Social Security Administration’s (SSA) website for Identity Theft

 Tips for next year

 File your return as you normally would.
-If we find someone attempting to use your SSN to file a tax return, we’ll notify you and provide you with a PIN to use when filing your return.
+If we find someone attempting to use your SSN to file a tax return, we’ll notify you.

 How to get help